CloudWithChris/cloudwithchris.com/content/person/erindavies/index.md

 Type: "guest"
 Website: "https://medium.com/@Davies_EL"
 YouTube: ""
+Description: "Erin supports companies making the change to Agile, using a sense of humour to ease people into the new way of working.
+She also speaks on her personal experiences of moving to the IT world from a non technical background and coaches others on managing their Imposter moments."
 ---
 Erin supports companies making the change to Agile, using a sense of humour to ease people into the new way of working.
 She also speaks on her personal experiences of moving to the IT world from a non technical background and coaches others on managing their Imposter moments.